EnigmaCurry/d.rymcg.tech/photostructure/README.md

    echo KEY:SECRET | tee -a ${HOME}/.passwd-s3fs
    chmod 600 ${HOME}/.passwd-s3fs
    ```
-7. Mount your S3 space, replacing SPACENAME with the name of your S3 space, ASSET_DIR_HOST with the mount-point created in step 2 [above](#ssh-to-the-host-then), ENDPOINT with your S3 endpoint, and UID and GID with the UID and GID of your Photostructure user from step 3.
+7. Mount your S3 space, replacing SPACENAME with the name of your S3 space, ASSET_DIR_HOST with the mount-point created in [step 2, above](#ssh-to-the-host-then), ENDPOINT with your S3 endpoint, and UID and GID with the UID and GID of your Photostructure user from step 3.
    ```
    s3fs SPACENAME ASSET_DIR_HOST -o passwd_file=${HOME}/.passwd-s3fs -o url=https://ENDPOINT/ -o use_path_request_style -o allow_other`
    echo SPACENAME ASSET_DIR_HOST fuse.s3fs _netdev,allow_other,use_path_request_style,uid=UID,gid=GID,url=https://ENDPOINT/ 0 0 >> /etc/fstab